 The downside is the colors are pretty limited and the yarn is on the expensive side for me.
 I found it cheapest at Michael’s on sale for $4.
 Regular price at Joann’s was around $7 dollars.

 It also sheds like a Golden Retriever in the spring.
 If you’re making tassels with this be prepared to tie a knot at the end to keep them from unraveling or keep a lint roller handy!

 Country Loom by Loops and Threads

-One ball isn’t enough for a scarf, not even close.
-I’d cut what fringe/tassles/flowers/decorations you want first and then use up the rest of the second ball on the scarf.
+Keep in mind one ball isn’t enough for a scarf, not even close.
+I’d cut what fringe/tassels/flowers/decorations you want first and then use up the rest of the second ball on the scarf.
 Cuts down on the extra mini-yarn balls left rolling around the craft room

 Don’t forget to PIN this to your Crochet Board!

 Check out my Yarn page for more ideas or start here: